Cointreau - A French Orange-Flavored Liqueur

 Cointreau cocktails

 Cointreau is part of countless drinks.
 Many of them are among the most popular cocktails of our time.
-Drinks like the MargaritaMai TaiCosmopolitan, or the Long Island Ice Tea all contain Cointreau.
+Drinks like the MargaritaMai TaiCosmopolitan, or the Long Island Ice Tea all contain the orange-flavored liqueur.

 I personally love Cointreau.
 It's not cheap, but it works exceptionally well in mixed drinks.
 It certainly is an essential cocktail ingredient for every home bar.

-Now, if you want more inspiration, here's a list of our favorite Triple Sec cocktails.
+Now, if you want more inspiration, here's a list of our favorite cocktails made with Cointreau.

 Subscribe to Cocktail Society!